The emergent dynamics of double-folded randomly branching ring polymers: RESULTS

 In contrast, there are marked differences between the mean square spatial distance between ring monomers, $\langle R^2(l_\text{eff})\rangle$ and $\langle R^2(N_n)\rangle$, for the different ring types.
 For ideal trees, this quantity is given by~\cite{Rosa2016JofPh.A} $\langle R^2(l)\rangle = l_K \langle L(l) \rangle$, where the Kuhn length $l_K$ for the present model is simply given by the lattice constant.
 The fact that the independently calculated data sets for $\langle L(l_\text{eff}) \rangle$ and $\langle R^2(l_\text{eff})\rangle$ look indistinguishable presents a simple and independent check of the path analysis on the tree.
 As expected, self-avoiding rings are more strongly swollen relative to ideal rings than rings in a melt.
 Again, our data are compatible with the expected crossover from local linear behavior with $\langle R^2(l) \rangle = l$ to $\langle R^2(l) \rangle \sim l^{2\nu}$ with $\nu=1/4$ for ideal trees, $\nu=1/2$ for self-avoiding trees, and $\nu=1/3$ for trees in the melt state.
 Note, however, the deviation of the effective exponents on small scales from the expected asymptotic values, which suggests the existence of corresponding deviations for effective dynamic exponents.

-Importantly, for our present purposes, there are no noticeable differences between the data acquired through different dynamical schemes.
+Importantly, for the present purpose, there are no noticeable differences between the data acquired from different dynamical schemes.
 Figure~\ref{fig:stat_Q_A} thus validates our simulation methods and confirms that starting from an ensemble of equilibrated rings all ergodic dynamical schemes generate the same conformational statistics independently of whether the tree connectivity is randomly quenched or annealed.